PostHog/posthog.com/contents/blog/group-analytics-launch.md

 Today, we’re excited to announce that PostHog now supports group analytics for both PostHog Scale / Enterprise users and those on PostHog Cloud.

 Group analytics are used for tracking and analyzing multiples of any event type within PostHog.
-Unlike cohorts, which essentially create lists of users, groups can track a far wider range of information because they apply to _events_, rather than users.
+Unlike cohorts, which essentially create lists of users, groups can track a far wider range of information because they apply at the event level.

 <BorderWrapper>
     <Quote